k-ish0212/amazon-buy-automation/README.md

 # Amazon Purchase Script

 # Use at your own risk.
 Read thoroughly
-# Use at your own risk.
-# Use at your own risk.

 This is a Python script that checks if an item is in stock, shipped by Amazon, and under a certain price limit.
 The script will then purchase the item with limited captcha solving abilities.